Dog Cancer Diet Guidelines

 • Kidney disease:

-• Avoid foods that are high in phosphorus – foods like jerky, sardines, bread, beans, nuts, organ meats and many “regular” dog foods.
+• Avoid foods that are high in phosphorus – foods like jerky, sardines, bread, beans, nuts, organ meats, and many “regular” dog foods.
 Phosphorus restriction is accepted as the most critical dietary intervention for dogs with kidney disease.24

-• A protein restricted diet may be suggested, but this is controversial as studies have not consistently demonstrated the same benefits as phosphorus restriction.24
+• A protein-restricted diet may be suggested, but this is controversial as studies have not consistently demonstrated the same benefits as phosphorus restriction.24

 • Pancreatitis:

-• Avoid high fat diets, as they have been associated with pancreatitis.25 If your dog does develop pancreatitis, he will likely need to remain on a low-fat diet for life.
-Choosing very lean meats is important, so leave the skin off poultry and choose 90% lean (or leaner) ground meats.
+• Choosing very lean meats is important, so leave the skin off poultry and choose 90% lean (or leaner) ground meats.

 • Dogs that have pancreatitis and cancer may not benefit from a high-fat diet (e.g., keto).